-Baked Mexican three cheese flautas is the perfect dish to entertain friends and family on any occasion, but especially during the upcoming football season.
+Baked Mexican three cheese flautas is the perfect dish to entertain friends and family on any occasion, but especially during the Cinco de Mayo.
 What is a flauta?
 Read on to learn, then make them yourself.

-With Fall just around the corner, the flavors of Pace® are the perfect complement to many of your meals.
 Make it your go to condiment, and you will not be disappointed.
-Whether you are planning on hearty appetizers, main dishes or just a dipping sauce, Pace® needs to be in your grocery cart.
-How are you going to ban the bland with Pace®?
+Whether you are planning on hearty appetizers, main dishes or just a dipping sauce.

-Baked Mexican three cheese flautas are so easy to put together.
+Baked Mexican flautas are so easy to put together.

 When you bite into baked Mexican three cheese flautas you get to experience many flavors and textures.
-Crunchy shells, creamy cheese filling, and the saucy goodness of Pace® Salsa Verde.
+Crunchy shells, creamy cheese filling, and the saucy goodness of salsa verde.

-One of the main ingredients in Pace® Salsa Verde is tomatillos, a small green tomato covered in a papery husk.
+One of the main ingredients in salsa verde is tomatillos, a small green tomato covered in a papery husk.
 They belong to the same botanical family as eggplant, tomatoes, and petunias.
 Tomatillos were originally cultivated by the Aztecs; and were an integral part of their diet.

 Baked Mexican Three Cheese Flautas

 Baked Mexican Three Cheese Flautas is the perfect dish to serve your family and friends for any occasion.
 Crunchy, creamy cheese flautas topped with tangy salsa verde, tomatoes and crumbled queso blanco.

 In a bowl mix Gouda, queso blanco and Cotija.
 Add pepper and nutmeg and mix well.
 Stir in the cilantro.

 Add beaten egg to the cheese mixture and mix well.